This page is about the meaning, origin and characteristic of the symbol, emblem, seal, sign, logo or flag: House Mallister.

 The sigil of House Mallister from Game of Thrones.

 The continent of Westeros is made up of many different regions, each of which has its own culture and history.
 Most of these regions form constituent parts of a single political realm, which is presided over by a ruling monarch.
-While the monarch holds ultimate power over the realm, local governance of each region is handled by a “Great House”, a noble family whose members answer directly to the sovereign.
-Each region also possesses any number of “Vassal Houses” who owe their loyalty to the governing Great House in one capacity or another.
-House Mallister is one of the Vassal Houses in The Riverlands.
-Their ancestral home is known as Seagard, located on the western coast of The Riverlands near the headwaters of the Blue Fork, a tributary of the river Trident.
+While they hold ultimate power over the realm, local governance of each region is handled by a “Great House”, a noble family whose members answer directly to the monarch.
+Each region also contains an extensive network of lesser noble houses called “Vassal Houses”, who owe their loyalty to the governing Great House.
+House Mallister is one of the Vassal Houses in the Riverlands.
+Their ancestral home is known as Seagard, located on the western coast of the Riverlands near the headwaters of the Blue Fork, a tributary of the river Trident.
 The sigil of the Mallisters is a silver eagle on a field of blue, and their motto is “Above the Rest”.

-Although House Mallister plays an almost negligible role in the storylines of the series, they do carry significant weight in the history that George R.R.
-Martin developed for his world.
-A longtime enemy of The Riverlands- and indeed much of Westeros- is The Iron Islands.
-Located just off the western coast, raiders from these islands have an extensive history of attacking mainland Westeros by sea.
-Due to the location of Seagard, the Mallisters are traditionally a major line of defense against potential ironborn raids.
+The history of House Mallister is explained in the backstory that Martin developed for his world.
+A longtime enemy of the Riverlands- and indeed much of mainland Westeros- is the Iron Islands.
+Located just off the western coast, raiders from these islands have an extensive history of attacking the mainland by sea.
+Due to the position of Seagard, the Mallisters have traditionally been a major line of defense against potential raids.

 More symbols in Coat of Arms: